 The instructional materials and activities for this course reside in Canvas, a Learning Management System (LMS).
+You can log into Canvas using your UTH credentials at https://uth.instructure.com/login/1

-The activities for each week should take you about 6 to 9 hours depending on your study skills and previous experience with graduate education, technology, on-line learning and our learning management system, Moodle.
+The activities for each week should take you about 6 to 9 hours depending on your study skills and previous experience with graduate education, technology, on-line learning and Canvas.
 Dedicate at least 3 hours each week on the current assignment and 3 to 6 hours of work outside of the course each week.

 It is expected that you will access the course on a regular basis.
 As the course progresses you will get a better sense for how frequently you need to access the course site to complete and submit the assignments and meet the course objectives.
-Moodle monitors your access and activities in the course and the course instructor may contact you if you do not access and make reasonable progress in the course over a period of time.
+Canvas monitors your access and activities in the course and the course instructor may contact you if you do not access and make reasonable progress in the course over a period of time.